List of churches in Langeland Municipality: Tryggelev Church

 Tryggelev Church is located in Tryggelev.
 It is the only national church in Tryggelev Parish.
 The church has a churchyard with a cemetery.

 The oldest parts of the church is the choir and nave, built around 1200.
 From around 1400 to 1550 the church porch and sacristy were added.
 Construction of the tower began in 1530, but wasn't finished until 1646.
-The church underwent an extensive restoration in 1872 and an interior restoration in 2013-2014.
+The church underwent an extensive restoration in 1872 and an interior restoration in 2013–2014.

 The church bell is from 1717, made by Conrad Klemann in Lübeck.
-The votive ship is from 1927-1928.
+The votive ship is from 1927 to 1928.

 Tullebølle Church

 Tullebølle Church is located in Tullebølle.
 It is the only national church in Tullebølle Parish.
 The church has a churchyard with a cemetery.

 The oldest parts of the church was built around 1200.
 Several additions were added in the 1400s, including church porch, sacristy and tower.
-The church underwent restoration in 1830, 1875 and 1968-1969.
+The church underwent restoration in 1830, 1875 and 1968–1969.